jtc268/Interactive-Lab-Hub/Lab 6/README_for_grading.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1.)
+Sending a request for a coffee to a local barista by tapping a button on your desk, the coffee would then be delivered.
+The button would send a message of "address, 1 coffee" to the barista.
+If the person hit the button twice or multiple in a row (within a 10 second window) the message would say "address, 2 coffees" etc. This would be ideal for someone that just likes their coffee black.

+2.)
+If someone faced to their right side and spoke into a directional mic, the message could be recorded and streamed to MQTT.
+A group of employees working from home would hear this message in their apartment.
+Announcment type messages could easily be send just by turning your head, similar to the old days when you would just turn and talk to a group of employees in the office.

+3.)
+Someone could type "play X band" (any artist) at their friends house to cheer them up.
+The message would be posted to MQTT then received by a friend's machine to start Spotify.

+4.)
+A wake up button could be pressed, and a signal sent to MQTT.
+A person that has slept in could be physically woken (remotely) by pressing a button.
+One press makes a sound, two presses shoots a rubber band at the person, and three presses shoots water at the person.
+If you keep pressing the button water would keep shooting out.
+Each shot would correspond with sound as well, for the best chance at waking someone up.

+5.)
+A lighting sync system would randomize colored light in two homes.
+Couples in long distance relationships could feel more synced since they're living the same, unique experience together.
+A random color picker would stream to MQTT and each member in the couple would subscribe to the stream to change their smart lights to the same color.

 ### Part C
 ### Streaming a Sensor